-This course introduces the student to the historical, social and philosophical foundations of music including critical evaluation of contemporary trends leading to a clarification of an individual musician's philosophy of music and professional ethics.
-The course includes an introduction to basic law and arts policy in the US and the socio-cultural interplay of music, schools, and society.
-It will also explore the artistic pathways and qualities that aid in the pursuit of extraordinary musicianship.
-Offered every fall.
+This course introduces the student to the historical, social, and philosophical foundations of music education including critical evaluation of contemporary trends leading to clarification of an individual teacher's philosophy of music education and professional ethics.
+The course includes an introduction to basic law and educational policy in the US and the socio-cultural interplay of schools with society.
+Offered every Fall.